TCB13/TBCalc/README.md

 # Project Philosophy

-* Make the best desktop calculator, optimized for keyboards instead of touch devices;
+* Make the best desktop calculator, optimized for keyboards instead of touch;
 * Self-contained web application without external dependencies;
-* No tracking and/or other intrusive stuff;
+* No user tracking and/or other intrusive stuff;
 * No build process;
-* Take advange of ES6 and browser's latest features / ignore older browsers.
+* Take advange of ES6 and browser's latest features as long as they work in Microsoft Edge WebView2.

 ## Dependencies
 TBCalc is developed to be a self-contained web application without external dependencies.
 It comes with `math.js`, `bootstrap`, `boostrap-icons` and `popper.js`.
 Clone this repository and you're good to go.

 ________

-Copyright © TCB13 (Tadeu Bento) 2022.
+Copyright © TCB13 (Tadeu Bento) 2022-2024.
 Licensed under GPLv3.